You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 project: 2 windows (created Sun Nov 24 11:00:00 2025)

-When no server is running, you might see:
+When no server is running, you see:

 failed to connect to server

-If you see failed to connect to server, tmux has no running sessions.
+This message means tmux has no running sessions.
 Create a new one with tmux new -s dev.

 Check for tmux errors: